79man/redact_pdf/Readme.md

 - This redaction method only works for redacting text content in PDFs.

 ## Dependencies
-The script uses the following Python libraries:
+This package uses the following Python libraries:

 - [PyMuPDF (fitz)](https://pymupdf.readthedocs.io/en/latest/) - Handles PDF reading, text searching, and redaction.
 - [PikePDF](https://pikepdf.readthedocs.io/en/latest/) - Used for compressing the pdf output.